-Deploy Hooks · Cloudflare Pages docs
+Deploy Hooks

 To configure your Deploy Hook, you must enter two key parameters:

-- Deploy hook name: a unique identifier for your Deploy Hook (e.g. “contentful-site”)
+- Deploy hook name: a unique identifier for your Deploy Hook (for example,

 - Branch to build: the repository branch your Deploy Hook should build